Post 16 Studies

 Want to know how and why zoos train animals?
 Learn about the theory, find out how, look through training plans and discover the importance of training for the animals’ welfare.

+Communication is key for survival.
 Whether it is the need to establish a territory, the fear of approaching danger, or the need to attract a mate; animals communicate in a variety of ways.
-Find out why animals communicate and the different methods they use.
+Find out why animals communicate and the different methods they use as well as discovering the importance of communication in successful mating and raising of offspring.

 What do zoos do and should they exist?
 Start a discussion about the ethics of zoos and look into why conservation organisations like ZSL exist.